-Only a short drive from Buxton in the Peak District, Hollinsclough is a small village located across the county border in Staffordshire Peak District and makes this a perfect start for this walk.
+Only a short drive from Buxton in Derbyshire, Hollinsclough is a small village located across the county border in Staffordshire Peak District and makes this a perfect start for this walk.

 After seeing many wonderful photos on Instagram of the Dragon’s Back shape of Chrome Hill and Parkhouse Hill I wasn’t disappointed.
-But these two hills only make up a short section of this walk.
+But these two hills only make up a short section of this walk from Hollinsclough.

-Here is my route for the 6-mile walk that I did from the village of Hollinsclough, ending my walk with climbing up the iconic Chrome Hill then Parkhouse Hill.
+Here is my route for the 6-mile walk that I did from the village of Hollinsclough, ending my walk with climbing up the iconic Peak District hills – Chrome Hill then Parkhouse Hill.
 You’ll also find useful tips and the full route of the walk that I did do you can do your own self-guided walk.

-The walk goes in a clockwise direction, first taking you away from the hills but the beauty of this means you get to keep seeing them pop up in the distance.
+The Chrome Hill walk goes in a clockwise direction from Hollinsclough, first taking you away from the hills but the beauty of this means you get to keep seeing them pop up in the distance.
 It’s always good to have something to aim for.

 And this walk certainly saves the best for last!

-Planning on doing the Chrome Hill and Parkhouse Hill walk or any other Peak District walks?
+Planning on doing the Chrome Hill walk including Parkhouse Hill or any other Peak District walks?

 Ask me any more questions in the comments below.